You can find Ledgy's IFRS 2 report under Reporting > Financial > IFRS 2

 Volatility

 Volatility is a statistical measure of how much a stock price fluctuates over a period of time.
-For Black Scholes, expected volatility is estimated based on historical volatility, however, private companies without historical data often use a publicly traded peer group to determine a reasonable volatility.
+For Black Scholes, expected volatility is estimated based on historical volatility, however, private companies without historical data often use a publicly traded peer group to determine a proxy volatility rate.

 Risk-free interest rate